greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

 # plcontainer Configuration File

 The Greenplum Database utility `plcontainer` manages the PL/Container configuration files in a Greenplum Database system.
-The utility ensures that the configuration files are consistent across the Greenplum Database coordinator and segment instances.
+The utility ensures that the configuration files are consistent across the Greenplum Database master and segment instances.

 **Warning:** Modifying the configuration files on the segment instances without using the utility might create different, incompatible configurations on different Greenplum Database segments that could cause unexpected behavior.